mvaganov/CmdLineAsteroids/notes.md

 		}
 ...
 ```

-compile and test. also, comment out Draw and test again.
+compile and test.

+`voice`
 I've changed Input so that it doesn't wait for a user key press. this is also called Non-Blocking input.
 My computer is pretty fast, but this game engine is really slow. it looks like it's running at around 100 milliseconds of delay between updates, or about 10 frames per second.
 As with most games, the biggest reason for this performance is probably because of Draw.

+`scene`
+comment out Draw and test again.

+`voice`
-The code that claculates timing feels pretty bad, so before we continue, I want to implement a better time-keeping class
+The code that claculates timing is going to be important later, and it feels pretty bad.
+So before we continue, I want to implement a better time-keeping class.

 `scene`
 src/MrV/Time.cs
 ```
 using System;
 using System.Diagnostics;